 Asset tracking is the process of accounting for physical assets using a tracking and barcoding system.
 This allows for a business to better record their inventory and achieves a better understanding of what products they have available.
-How a business decides to handle its tracking may vary — whether it’s using a sheet of paper or a robust software solution.
+How businesses decide to handle tracking vary from manual data entry into spreadsheets to automation in a highly sophisticated robust software solution.

-Accounts receivable represent the amounts in a company’s accounts that show money that is owed to the company by its customers, and in which they are expected to collect within a year.
+Accounts receivable represent the amounts in a company’s accounts that show money owed to the company by its customers that are expected to be collected within the fiscal year.
 This type of current asset exists when a business’s customers purchase their goods or services using a line of credit.
 As long as the credit period is less than one year, it is considered a current asset.

 However, this is not to be confused with accounts payable.
 This is when a company owes money, whether it be to their creditors, suppliers, etc.

 Cash — or cash equivalents that are to be turned into cash within the year — are typically reported on a company’s balance sheet as the first current asset.
-Examples of cash can include, but aren’t limited to:
+Examples of cash can include, but are not limited to:

 - Checks received, not yet deposited

 - Currency notes

 Cash equivalents, on the other hand, are: